Home » Financial Literacy » Black Grants

 Photograph of black entrepreneur and overview of grant program, along with deadline for grant applications.

 Over its two-year term, Comcast RISE provided more than $110 million in monetary and marketing, and technology service grants to 13,000 entrepreneurs.
-Comcast will be continuing its efforts to positively impact small businesses in 2023.
 Its offerings will include complimentary marketing, technology, financial grants, business consulting, entrepreneurship training and other services.
-Additional details about the program in 2023 will be forthcoming.

 Coalition To Back Black Businesses Fund